CanDIG/candig-server/docs/data.rst

 one single object.
 However, each table can only be specified once, due to the uniqueness of the key in the object.

-If you need to specify, for example, two samples for one patient, you can specify both samples in a single list and make this list be the value of the Sample table key, as shown below.
+As of candig-ingest==1.5.0, if you need to specify, for example, two samples for one patient, you can specify both samples in a single list and make this list be the value of the Sample table key, as shown below.
 For all clinical data objects, you always need to specify `patientId`.

 .. warning::

     Please do not include Tier information yourself.
 Use the `load_tier` that comes with `candig-ingest` to load tiers.
 More details follow.

+    The following examples only work with candig-ingest>=1.5.0

 .. code-block:: json